Welcome to PR Case Studies. Let's get started.

 Over the course of the semester, we will each compile background research about a company, brand or organization of our choice.
 We’ll start by selecting the focus of our case study.
 Then we will summarize recent press releases and news coverage, along with narratives from financial reports and Environmental, Social and Governance commitments.
 Our research will include a Google Trends analysis.

 Tip: Spend at least two hours a week compiling information for your case study.
-Follow the prompts in the worksheets that can be downloaded from Moodle.
-Continue to add to your research findings throughout the semester.
+Track your organization throughout the semester.
+Follow the prompts in the worksheets that can be downloaded from Moodle, and you will be halfway there.

 Case Study: Brief